MarketSquare/robotframework-seleniumtestability/README.md

 the plugin to load and rest of the string with semicolon separators are parameters passed to the said plugin.

-SeleniunTestabiluty has following parameters and in following order:
+SeleniumTestabiluty has following parameters and in following order:

 ### automatic_wait